Support Typhoon and Monsoon Relief in the PhilippinesDonate Now

 Emergency Alert: Typhoon Hagupit

 Little more than a year after Typhoon Haiyan affected more than 14 million people in the Philippines, Typhoon Hagupit, has struck the island nation.
 Right now, Save the Children is on the ground sharing safety information and helping to ensure families evacuate as required.
 We have trucks being packed with emergency shelter and hygiene kits to distribute after the storm.
 And, of course, we’re working with children – many of them still traumatized by Haiyan – to help them understand and cope with this new threat.

 Read Our Latest Press Release

-Millions of vulnerable children are at risk in the aftermath of Super Typhoon Haiyan which left a path of destruction in its wake.
-Save the Children has deployed emergency responders to hard hit areas in the Philippines and has mounted comprehensive relief efforts.
+Save the Children has a long history of responding to natural disasters in the Philippines.
+We remain in the Philippines helping vulnerable children still recovering from Super Typhoon Haiyan, which left a massive path of destruction in its wake.
+Save the Children deployed emergency responders to hard hit areas in the Philippines and continues comprehensive rebuilding efforts.
 Learn More.

 Challenges for Children

 Save the Children has worked in the Philippines since 1981 and quickly delivers humanitarian relief after the nation's frequent typhoons and other disasters.
 A prime target of natural disasters, the Philippines experiences an average of 20 tropical storms a year and is located in a major earthquake zone housing a number of active volcanoes.
 For example, Save the Children responded to two typhoons (Ketsana and Parma) that hit the country in late September and early October of 2009.
 These typhoons caused some of the greatest damage the country has seen this century, displacing over 9 million people and severely damaging the country's infrastructure.